DOCK-PI3/ESTACION-PRO/INSTALL-DEV.md

 ES-DE is developed and compiled using GCC and Clang/LLVM on Unix/Linux, Clang/LLVM on macOS and MSVC on Windows.

 CMake is the build system for all the supported operating systems, used in conjunction with `make` on Unix and macOS and `jom` on Windows.
-Xcode on macOS or Visual Studio on Windows are not required for building ES-DE and they have not been used during development.
+Xcode on macOS or Visual Studio on Windows are not required for building ES-DE.

 For automatic code formatting [clang-format](https://clang.llvm.org/docs/ClangFormat.html) is used.

-Any code editor can be used of course, but [VSCode](https://code.visualstudio.com) is recommended.
+Any code editor can be used, but [VSCode](https://code.visualstudio.com) is recommended.

-## Building on Unix
+## Building on Linux and Unix

 There are some dependencies that need to be fulfilled in order to build ES-DE.
 These are detailed per operating system below.